JAlcocerT/JAlcocerT/content/blog/dev-cool-apis.md

 To do some [Jira](https://jalcocert.github.io/JAlcocerT/jira-data-model-with-ai/) tasks or to bring [real time life data to your SliDevJS PPT](https://jalcocert.github.io/JAlcocerT/ai-driven-presentations/#conclusions) component.

-99% of the times, there is an API behind of that!
+99% of the times, there is an API behind of what you do!

 **Intro**